Feeding the world’s growing population

 We need new technologies that increase productivity while using less fertiliser, to reduce greenhouse gas emissions from fertiliser.
 Precision agriculture technologies have an important role to play.
 There are also products that help reduce nitrous oxide emissions from soil.
 These products affect the transformation pathways for nitrogen in the soil by reducing the release of ammonia gas or by reducing the conversion of ammonia to nitrate.

 Urease inhibitors are increasingly used in New Zealand to reduce the volatilisation of nitrogen.
-These have a minor overall impact on greenhouse gas emissions.
+In 2023, 60% of urea fertiliser sold was coated in urease inhibitors.
+These had a minor overall impact on greenhouse gas emissions.
+However, they have an important role to play in enabling farmers to use less nitrogen fertiliser, typically less than 10%.
 Nitrification inhibitors have wider applications than just fertiliser emissions.
 They have the potential to significantly reduce nitrous oxide emissions from livestock urine patches.
-These are not currently used in this context in New Zealand but could be in future if applications can be appropriately targeted and are cost effective.
+These are not currently used in New Zealand but could be an important part of future analysis

-• Research: The fertiliser industry invests in research aimed at efficient and responsible use of nutrients, including reducing greenhouse gas emissions.
+The fertiliser industry invests in research aimed at efficient and responsible use of nutrients, including reducing greenhouse gas emissions.
+Learn more here.

 The Fertiliser Association of New Zealand and Dairy NZ funded development of the Nutrient Management Adviser Certification Programme (NMACP).
 This industry-wide certification aims to ensure that advisers have the learning, experience and capability to give sound nutrient advice.